 Key Contributions

-• First systematic empirical mapping of Sky News Australia’s cross-platform dissemination on Facebook and YouTube.
+- First systematic empirical mapping of Sky News Australia’s transnational digital dissemination across Facebook and YouTube.

-• A replicable methodological pipeline combining CrowdTangle, text-based cross-platform video matching, network visualisation, and BERTopic modelling.
+- Introduces a replicable methodological pipeline combining CrowdTangle data, cross-platform video matching via text comparison, network visualisation, and BERTopic modelling.

-• Application of “infrastructural” and “participatory” propaganda concepts to a non-US partisan outlet.
+- Develops and applies concepts of “infrastructural” and “participatory” propaganda to a non-US case.

-• A template research agenda for comparable channels (Fox News, GB News, Rebel News).
+- Offers a research agenda for comparable channels such as Fox News, GB News, and Rebel News.

 Methods